Conformation

 Prerequisite: Dog must be at least 6 months of age.

-Limitation: No titled dogs.
-One dog per handler.
+Limitation: One dog per handler.

-Competition Obedience Foundations and Focus for Beginner Novice/Novice
+Competition Obedience Foundations

 Novice Obedience

-Advanced Novice
+Advanced Novice Obedience II

 This class perfects all elements of AKC novice obedience.
 Instruction covers beginning jumping, retrieving a dumbbell, target games, position change exercises, and rally maneuvers.

-Open Plus
+Open Plus Obedience

 This class continues to proof heeling and develop, jumping, retrieving, and position changes into complete AKC open exercises.
 Based on goals of the students, foundation skills for directed jumping, go outs, signals, glove marks, and scent articles will be developed.